dalong0514/readnotes/20210201读书笔记/2021034Excel-VBA-Programming-for-DummiesR01.md

 #### 3.3.4 Entering code directly

 Sometimes, the best route is the most direct one.
-Entering code directly involves . . . well, entering the code directly.
+Entering code directly involves......well, entering the code directly.
 In other words, you type the code by using your keyboard.
 Entering and editing text in a VBA module works as you might expect.
 You can select, copy, cut, paste, and do other things to the text.

 Use the Tab key to indent some of the lines to make your code easier to read.
 Indenting isn't necessary, but it's a good habit to acquire.
 As you study the code in this book, you'll understand why indenting code lines is helpful.

-#### Pause For A Terminology Break
+PAUSE FOR A TERMINOLOGY BREAK

 Throughout this book, you'll see the terms Sub procedure, routine, program, procedure , and macro.
 These terms are a bit confusing.
 Programming folks usually use the word procedure to describe an automated task.
 Technically, a procedure can be a Sub procedure or a Function procedure — both of which are sometimes called routines — or even programs.
 All these terms are used interchangeably.
 As detailed in later chapters, however, there is an important difference between Sub and Function procedures.
 For now, don't worry about the terminology.
 Just try to understand the concepts.

 A single line of VBA code can be as long as you need it to be.
 However, you may want to use the line-continuation characters to break up lengthy lines of code.
-To continue a single line of code (also known as a statement ) from one line to the next, end the first line with a space followed by an underscore (_).
+To continue a single line of code (also known as a statement) from one line to the next, end the first line with a space followed by an underscore (_).
 Then continue the statement on the next line.
 And don't forget the space.
 An underscore character that's not preceded by a space won't do the job.

+1-2『第二次看到了换行写法的注意点：`_` 前面的空格一定不定漏，否则换行无效。做一张任意卡片。（2021-04-21）』—— 已完成

 Here's an example of a single statement split into three lines: